Silicon Valley 'Texit' Is Real: Here's Who's Going and Where

-SAN FRANCISCO (CNN) — Silicon Valley has been the epicenter of the tech industry for decades, starting in 1938 when Bill Hewlett and David Packard started tinkering in a Palo Alto garage.
+SAN FRANCISCO (CBS SF/CNN) — Elon Musk, Hewlett-Packard Enterprise, Oracle — high tech’s exodus from Silicon Valley for Texas is gaining momentum.

-But that may be changing.
-Perhaps the most striking evidence of that: A descendant of the company they founded, Hewlett Packard Enterprise, will move its headquarters to Texas.
-On Friday, another longtime Silicon Valley stalwart, Oracle, announced plans to join them, saying it will relocate its headquarters to Austin.
+Perhaps the most striking evidence of the so-called ‘Texit’ is Hewlett Packard Enterprise’s move to Houston.
+Then on Friday, another longtime Silicon Valley stalwart, Oracle, announced plans to join them, saying it will relocate its headquarters to Austin.

 Such moves are to be expected during the pandemic, when people are working from home anyway.
 Several tech firms have said they’ll give employees the option to permanently work from home even after the pandemic ends.